reuteras/mcp-cyberbro/README.md

 2. Run the MCP server:

 ```
-uvx mcpo --config config.json --port 8000"
+uvx mcpo --config config.json --port 8000
 ```

 3. The server will start and listen for requests on port 8000.
-You can access the OpenAPI documentation at `http://localhost:8000/docs`.
+You can access the OpenAPI documentation (for instance) at `http://localhost:8000/docs`.

 ```
 Starting MCP OpenAPI Proxy with config file: config.json